by Matthew Cole

 No. A source of confusion is that "stops", as in f/stops, has become a handy shorthand for other doubling/halving relationships when referring to exposure.
 Thus, when someone says they "stopped down", they probably did change the aperture from, say, f/8 to f/11.
 However, if someone says they wish they had a stop more light, they mean they wish they had twice as much.
 If they say they got some ISO 400 film which is two stops faster than their Sensia II, it means it is four times as sensitive and you can infer that the Sensia was ISO 100 (from 400, 200 would be one stop, one halving, and 100 would be the second stop, the second halving).
 Even experienced photographers get confused sometimes; Long ago I had a guy tell me he "pulled his film 6 stops, from ISO 100 to ISO 6".
 Well, that's not six stops, it's four.
 Here, count along: 100 to 50 is one, 50 to 25 is two, 25 to 12 is three, 12 to 6 is four.

 Note that stops always refer to exposure things.
 You would not say a 100mm lens is a "stop longer" than a 50mm because it was twice as long!
 You would say it was twice as long, or just that it's a 100mm.

 I've had a number of emails asking about this.
 When you stop down a lens, you are going to a larger number/smaller aperture and therefore less light.
 Going from f/8 to f/11 is stopping down.
-The opposite is opening up; going from f/11 to f/8 is moving towards the smaller number/larger aperture and therefore more light.
+Going the other way is called "opening up", such as changing from f/11 to f/8 which is moving towards the smaller number/larger aperture and therefore more light.